Updated: Feb 27

 Treating for parasites

 Internal parasites (endoparasites) are the only thing that we recommend treating for prophylactically.
-We recommend treating for worms, even if the pufferfish are captive bred, appear to be healthy, or showing no signs of having parasites.
+We recommend treating for worms, even if the fish are captive bred, appear to be healthy and showing no signs of having parasites.
 We encourage this because endoparasites can sometimes go unnoticed for a very long time and they are capable of causing serious problems.

-We recommend a Levamisole HCI based medication, such as eSHa NDX.
-Levamisole HCI is effective against Stomach worms, Nodular worms, Hookworms and Lungworms.
+We recommend a Levamisole HCL based medication, such as eSHa NDX.
+Levamisole HCL is effective against Stomach worms, Nodular worms, Hookworms and Lungworms.
 It is especially effective against Nematodes (roundworms), such as Capillaria, Eustronggylides, Camallanus, and Contracaecum.

-Levamisole HCI is not the medication of choice for against Cestodes (tapeworms), and this is where a praziquantel based medication (such as PraziPro) should be used.
+Levamisole HCL is not the medication of choice for against Cestodes (tapeworms), and this is where a praziquantel based medication (such as PraziPro) should be used.

 Some small crustaceans can act as intermediate hosts for some parasites, so depending on what you feed to the pufferfish and where you source the food from, you may have to worm the fish on a regular basis.
-We have a guide for parasites coming soon, which we will publish and leave a link for here when it is completed.
+We have more information on how to correctly worm your pufferfish under the 'Guides' tab in our Facebook groups, Pea Puffer Enthusiasts Worldwide and Pufferfish Enthusiasts Worldwide.

 They have been known to jump out of the water when being pursued by one another, so they must only be housed in an aquarium with a tight-fitting lid.